Mental Health

 Elevated suicidality in autism cannot be reduced to individual risk factors.
 It is the combination of several neurological burdens that operate chronically and amplify each other.

-The evidence confirms the scale: a Swedish register study (Hirvikoski et al. 2020) of over 50,000 autistic individuals found a 3-fold increased suicide risk in autistic men and a 9-fold increased risk in autistic women.
-Cassidy et al. (2014) documented that 66% of surveyed autistic adults reported suicidal thoughts - compared to 17% in the general population.
+The evidence confirms the scale: a Swedish register study (Hirvikoski et al. 2020) comparing 54,168 autistic individuals to 270,840 matched controls found odds ratios for suicide ranging from 2.31 to 14.26 depending on subgroup (sex, intellectual disability, age), with the highest risk for autistic women without intellectual disability.
+Cassidy et al. (2014) documented that 66% of surveyed autistic adults reported suicidal thoughts, compared to 17% in the general population - the Cassidy figure stems from a clinical cohort of late-diagnosed adults at a specialist diagnostic clinic, not a general-population survey.

 These numbers do not reflect individual weakness.
 They reflect a system that systematically overwhelms autistic nervous systems.